pragsmike/PromptCritical/docs/DESIGN.md

 2.  **Evaluate** (`pcrit evaluate <exp-dir> --name <contest-name> ...`)
     *   The `cli` base calls the `pcrit.command/evaluate!` function.
+    *   **The command loads `evolution-parameters.edn`** using the `pcrit.config` component to get the list of models to test against and the default judge model.
-    *   The command validates user options (generation, contest name, inputs).
+    *   The command validates user options (generation, contest name, inputs) and the loaded configuration.
-    *   It then orchestrates the `pcrit.failter` component to prepare a `failter-spec` directory, execute the external `failter` toolchain, and capture the resulting `report.csv`.
+    *   It then orchestrates the `pcrit.failter` component to prepare a `failter-spec` directory (including `model-names.txt`), execute the external `failter` toolchain, and capture the resulting `report.csv`.

 3.  **Vary** (`pcrit vary <exp-dir>`)
-    *   Loads `evolution-parameters.edn` using the `pcrit.config` component.
+    *   Loads `evolution-parameters.edn` using the `pcrit.config` component to determine the model for variation.
     *   Loads the population from the latest generation.
     *   Applies meta-prompts to generate new offspring prompts.
     *   Creates a new generation directory containing links to the full new population (survivors + offspring).